prapakaransp/bahmni-core/README.md

-App Serve provides application as a service(AaS).
+AppServe provides application as a service(AaS).
 App serve consider application development cost as O(1) and zero cost for licensing.

 Patient care platform
 Bahmni is core application for hosptial management App.